 Do you know what a personal seat license is?

-Those 70,000, well, then 70,000 people because some of them own two or three tickets, but every one of those seats that's currently held by a season ticket, you're gonna have to pay the team, I think I don't know what thirty-five or forty thousand dollars for the right to buy the season ticket.
+Those 70,000, well, 70,000 people, because some of them own two or three tickets, but every one of those seats that's currently held by a season ticket, you're going to have to pay the team, I think, I don't know what, $35,000 or $40,000 for the right to buy the season ticket.

 And this is not unique.

-This is this has happened in many other NFL cities and baseball cities, because look at the somebody's got to pay for the revenue they're paying the players.
+This has happened in many other NFL cities and baseball cities because look at that, somebody's got to pay for the revenue they're paying the players.

-And it just it boils down to the fans are gonna pay it one way or the other.
+And it just, it boils down to the fans are going to pay it one way or the other in many, many ways.

 And we'll see what attendance does when these prices kick in.

-Let's uh let's Head to the phones to the Tri-Cities, uh, Washington.
+Let's head to the phones to the Tri-Cities, Washington.

 This is David.